Our research is editorially independent but we may earn a commission for purchases made through our links.

 There’s plenty to do before or after your drive.
 The Christmas shop is a must, and there are several snack vendors along the waterside.
 You’ll find kettle corn, pretzels, eggnog, cider; all the deliciously festive stuff.
-Callaway Garden’s other attractions, like the butterfly conservatory, can be incorporated for a full day of fun.
+Callaway Gardens’ other attractions, like the butterfly conservatory, can be incorporated for a full day of fun.

 The Crab Shack on Tybee Island began hosting this water display to raise money for the Second Harvest Food Bank, and it has drawn crowds from far and wide.
 Local boats from around the area join in by accenting their vessels with colorful lights and other Christmas flare.
-When high tide rolls in, the parade begins.
-Awards are given to the favorites; but it’s certainly hard to pick.
+When the high tide rolls in, the parade begins.
+Awards are given to the favorites, but it’s certainly hard to pick.

 It’s a really unique way to see lights, and the intertwined beach and Christmas spirit is completely fun.

-Combining art and tradition, Garden Lights is a walk through experience that places observers within an unbelievable amount of luminescent bulbs.
-Actually getting out of the car and mingling through the decor is a nice change up and makes the experience up close and personal.
+Combining art and tradition, Garden Lights is a walkthrough experience that places observers within an unbelievable amount of luminescent bulbs.
+Actually, getting out of the car and mingling through the decor is a nice change-up and makes the experience up close and personal.
 You really feel in the experience.

-Tunnels, fountains and music synchronized light shows mesmerized.
+Tunnels, fountains, and music-synchronized light shows mesmerized.
 As if the gardens weren’t gorgeous enough already, add the Glittering Galaxy and Radiant Rainforest lights; pure magic.

 Stop by the Garden’s restaurant, Longleaf, for dinner after the show.
-The chef serves up artisan cheese plates, exotics salads, grass fed burgers, salmon, and other flawlessly prepared dishes to seamlessly round off a memorable night.
+The chef serves up artisan cheese plates, exotics salads, grass-fed burgers, salmon, and other flawlessly prepared dishes to seamlessly round off a memorable night.

 Stone Mountain’s village comes to life with over 2 million lights, live performances and plenty of treats and trinkets.
 A 4-D, shortened version of Rudolph the Red-Nosed Reindeer is complete with real effects like snow fall from the ceiling, chilly winter breezes and images that look as if you can reach out and touch them.
 A parade dances through the streets and Santa debuts with Mrs. Claus.